dora-network/dora-client-js/docs/DefaultApi.md

 <a name="getUserOrdersStreamAll"></a>
 # **getUserOrdersStreamAll**
-> InlineResponse2006 getUserOrdersStreamAll(userId, opts)
+> ListOrdersResponse getUserOrdersStreamAll(userId, orderBookId, opts)

-Get a snapshot of user&#x27;s order updates since a specific time, and opens a stream for further updates
+Get a snapshot of user&#x27;s order updates across all order books since a specific time, and opens a stream for further updates

 ### Example
 ```javascript